ShvydanenkoOleksandr/Outpost_Odyssey_2d_game/README.md

 1. Names and matrikelnummer of all group members.
-Oleksandr Shvydanenko - k12148554.
-Tara Jadidi - k12230863
+Oleksandr Shvydanenko - k12148554
 2. Responsibilities of each group member
-Oleksandr created all the game mechanics and the game trailer.
-Tara took notes from the playtesting session
+Oleksandr created all the game mechanics and the game trailer
 3. Overview of game controls (even if accessible within the in-game) WASD - movement.
 Space - Attack.
 Shift - Dash.
 4. Any additional information important to run the game (e.g., if a certain screen resolution is assumed)